Everything You Need to Know About Kayak Fishing on Ocean Isle Beach

 Other Items to Bring

-Sun protection-It is important to protect yourself from the sun.
-Remember to wear a wide brim hat, a long sleeve shirt, and to apply a good quality sunscreen
+Sun protection - It is important to protect yourself from the sun.
+Remember to wear a wide brim hat, a long sleeve shirt, and to apply a good quality sunscreen (and apply it often).

 Fishing Off a Kayak

 You are going to notice a big difference the first few times you cast off a kayak.
-The motion of the cast versus casting from shore or a larger boat is very different.
+The motion of the cast versus casting from shore (or from a larger boat) is very different.
 Kayaks are not as stable and this will be instantly noticeable.
 Before you hit the water it is a good idea to practice your cast from the kayak.
 You will also want to practice getting into your tankwell, dry hatches and tackle box.